 Payments are available for up to four years of qualified service.

 How to Apply

 LSWLF Program Application

 Complete and submit the NYS Licensed Social Worker Loan Forgiveness Web Application.
-Be sure to print the Web Application Confirmation, sign the application and submit it, along with the required documentation, according to the instructions.

 The number of awards paid under this Program is limited to available funding; a recipient is not guaranteed a payment in each following year, however, priority is given to prior recipients seeking payment.